javascript-tutorial/en.javascript.info/1-js/13-modules/03-modules-dynamic-imports/article.md

 }
 ```

-That's because, import/export aim to provide a backbone for the code structure.
-That's a good thing, as code structure can be analyzed, modules can be gathered and bundled together, unused exports can be removed (tree-shaken).
-That's possible only because everything is fixed.
+That's because `import`/`export` aim to provide a backbone for the code structure.
+That's a good thing, as code structure can be analyzed, modules can be gathered and bundled together, unused exports can be removed ("tree-shaken").
+That's possible only because the structure of imports/exports is simple and fixed.

-But how do we import a module dynamically, on-demand?
+But how can we import a module dynamically, on-demand?

 ## The import() function